keelancook/missions-center/for-students/practicums/practicums-faq.md

 * The missions practicum is an option of going on a trip with denominational partners or your church.
 This trip has to be greater than 30 days to count as 3 hours.
 [Click Here](/files/Mission%20Trip%20Credit%20Document.pdf){:target="_blank"} for a document that gives more information on utilizing a mission trip outside of Southeastern.
 Before using this trip, you must request permission from the Field Credit Office at [fieldcredit@sebts.edu](mailto:fieldcredit@sebts.edu).
 They have the right to tell you yes or no. Make sure to check with them before counting on that trip.

 ### How do I fulfill the Mentored Internship Practicum Requirement?
 * The mentored internship is an internship done under someone currently doing ministry in a missions field that gives you hands-on experience.
-Before depending on a mentor, you must request permission from the Field Credit Office at [fieldcredit@sebts.edu](mailto:fieldcredit@sebts.edu).
+Before choosing a mentor, you must request permission from the Equip Office.
 They have the right to tell you yes or no. Make sure to check with them before you start!
+For more information on the mentored internship, and the application form, [click here](https://www.sebts.edu/academics/the-equip-network/mentored-internships/).

 ---